-Serhat Yilmaz and his colleagues at Quantron have come up with something big in a very short time period in the tranquil Gersthofen, part of Bavaria (Germany): Electric commercial vehicles for just about every industry.
-And Quantron’s e-technology is even capable of electrifying normal used trucks, putting them back on the road with 550 kW of power, an 880 kW battery and a range of 500 km.
-To learn the full story of Quantron and how Serhat, as Chief Marketing Officer, has put the brand on the industry’s radar, read this interview, originally recorded for the podcast “Startup Hacks” by Bernhard Kalhammer, presented by Solid Edge.
+Serhat Yilmaz and his colleagues at Quantron AG in Gersthofen, Bavaria (Germany) have come up with something big in a short amount of time: electric commercial vehicles for just about every industry.
+Quantron’s innovative e-mobility technology is even capable of electrifying normal used transport trucks, putting them back on the road with 550 kW of electric power, an 880 kW battery, and a range of 500 km.

 Bernhard Kalhammer: Today I have the pleasure of welcoming an extremely exciting guest: Serhat Yilmaz from Quantron AG.
 Serhat will share what he does at Quantron AG and what Quantron AG is.

 Serhat Yilmaz: My name is Serhat Yilmaz, I am the CMO of Quantron AG.
 Quantron AG was founded in 2019 with the vision to change e-mobility in Europe.
 We electrify commercial vehicles from 3.5 tons to 44 tons – fully electric, hybrid as well as with a fuel cell.

 Bernhard: So, you’re practically the big Tesla or Tesla for big cars.

 Serhat: You could say so, indeed.
 In the meantime, I’m using the term “the improved Nikola”, because our vehicles are currently on the road and driving around in Europe.
 Together with our partners, we have already gotten around 400 vehicles on the road.
 So, this is not a pilot project, but rather completely tested vehicles that are on the road in real life.